auditd.conf(5) — Linux manual page

 This is a non-negative number that tells the audit daemon

 how much of a priority boost it should take.
-The default
+The default is

-is 4.
-No change is 0.
+4. No change is 0.

 flush Valid values are none, incremental, incremental_async,

 data, and sync.
-If set to none, no special effort is
+If set to none, no special effort is made

-incremental_async parameter is very much like incremental
+parameter is very much like incremental except the flushing

-performance.
-The data parameter tells the audit daemon to
+parameter tells the audit daemon to keep the data portion

-keep the data portion of the disk file sync'd at all
+of the disk file sync'd at all times.
+The sync option tells

-times.
-The sync option tells the audit daemon to keep both
+the audit daemon to keep both the data and meta-data fully

-disk.
-The default value is incremental_async.
+sync'd with every write to disk.
+The default value is

 freq This is a non-negative number that tells the audit daemon